adswa/multimatch_gaze/docs/source/multimatch.rst

    --direction-threshold 45.0 --amplitude-threshold 100.0 --duration-threshold 0.1

-There are no guidelines how much simplification is appropriate, and it is strongly dependent on individual use case.
-The original matlab toolbox implements a default amplitude threshold of 10% of the screen diagonal as amplitude, 45° as angle, and 300ms as duration thresholds.
+There are no guidelines whether and if so, how much, simplification is appropriate, and it is strongly dependent on individual use case.
+The original matlab toolbox implements a default amplitude threshold of 10% of the screen diagonal as amplitude, 45° as angle, and 300ms as duration thresholds. ``multimatch`` has no defaults for simplification (i.e. simplification is not performed by default).

 execution within a python instance